Zilleplus/zilleplus.github.io/projects/computervision.md

 How will you chose the spots to attach the strings if you know you have to make the puppet dance?
 You will most likely think about what simple large movements are dominant.
 And those will influence your first choices.
 The more strings you can attach the more you will also look at smaller movements.
 Think about leg movements versus eye movement.

 This is PCA analysis, the principle are movements you express with the strings.
-If you have an infinite amount of strings you could do every movement possible however the puperteer must be a genius then.
+If you have an infinite amount of strings you could do every movement possible however the puppeteer must be a genius then.
 As there are so many strings to control.
-This is why a small amount of strings is prefered.
+This is why a small amount of strings is preferred.
 We can say that the dimension of the problem is reduced.

-### Step direction fitting algorthm
+### Step direction fitting algorithm
 After determining the active shape model we have a very simple way to generate possible shapes of teeth.
 If we start with the average shape and scale it we get Figure3.
 The normal of on each of the data points is also printed out.
 This will be the search direction.
 <center>
     <div>